In 2014, ISIS was dominant through Iraq and Syria and seemed unstoppable.

 “I couldn’t be more excited to be sharing it with Australian audiences at its Australian debut here in the Illawarra.”

 Naylor says he is yet to receive any negative feedback to what he calls, a very human story.

 “I think there’s a thirst for knowledge about the conflict in the Middle East.
 I’ve been staggered by the [packed venues] we’ve been getting,” he says.

 “Perhaps, after the tragedies in Paris and Berlin people are trying to make sense of what’s going on in the world.
 If artists can provide some insight, it’s a welcome development.”

-Angel runs at the IPAC from February 7 to 11; with a free Talking Point with playwright Henry Naylor and actor Burhan Zangana on February 11.
+A free Talking Point with playwright Henry Naylor and actor Burhan Zangana at IPAC on February 11.